ryankiros/skip-thoughts/decoding/README.md

 * batch_size: size of each training minibatch (roughly)
 * saveto: a path where the model will be periodically saved
 * dictionary: where the dictionary is.
 Set this to where you saved in Step 1
+* embeddings: a dictionary of pre-trained wordvecs (keys are words, values are vectors).
+Otherwise None
 * saveFreq: save the model after this many weight updates
 * sampleFreq: how often to show samples from the model
 * reload_: whether to reload a previously saved model

-At the moment, only 1 layer models are supported.
+At the moment, only 1 recurrent layer is supported.
 Additional functionality may be added in the future.

 ### Step 3: Load a pre-trained skip-thoughts model